Quick Answer

 Patio pavers looking faded, stained, or weedy?
 A veteran tech explains how to diagnose sealant failure and the steps to clean, re-sand, and reseal it yourself.

-A veteran tech's guide to fixing a cracked concrete patio or driveway.
-Learn when you can DIY a fix and when you absolutely need to call a pro.
+A veteran tech's guide to foundation cracks.
+Learn to tell if a crack is serious, what causes them, and when you can DIY vs. when to call a pro.

 Need Professional Help?